 There is something magical that happens to peppers when they are slowly cooked.
 They become sweet, savory and sooo yummy!
 Similar to the sweet flavor peppers get when they are grilled as a shish kabob something similar happens when they are slowly cooked on the stovetop.

-Allowing the flavors to develop in the Peperonata as it simmers on the stove makes for the most amazingly flavorful stew!
+Allowing the flavors to develop in this amazing Peperonata recipe as it simmers on the stove makes for the most amazingly flavorful stew!

-This meal so simple!
+This is such a simple dish!
 Peppers with starchy russet potatoes to thicken the stew, some spices and stock.
-It doesn’t get any easier or better than this!
+It doesn't get any easier or better than this!

-- green, yellow, red, orange bell peppers – a whole rainbow of bell peppers.
+- sweet bell peppers - medium green bell pepper, yellow peppers, orange bell peppers and red bell peppers - a whole rainbow of bell peppers!

-- russet potatoes, onion, garlic – russet potatoes are best for this recipe to help thicken the stew.
+- russet potatoes, medium yellow onion, garlic - russet potatoes are best for this recipe to help thicken the stew.

 - tomato sauce, stewed tomatoes, vegetable stock - pantry ingredients you probably have on hand!